IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 #### Resource Quota

-A resource quota presents an LPAR that is activated (also called appliance).
-Any activated LPAR within the resource package will have its associated resource quota in ACC.
-The appliance-owner can get information about the LPAR by getting information about its resource quota within the ACC.
+A resource quota represents an LPAR that is activated (also called appliance).
+Any activated LPAR will have an associated resource quota in ACC.
+The appliance-owner can get information about the LPAR by querying its resource quota.

 #### Cluster

 A logical grouping of appliances is called a cluster.
-Via ACC, an appliance-owner can then send a single command to a group of appliances, that may traverse resource package boundaries.
+Through clusters, an appliance owner can issue a single command to ACC, which will then be replicated to multiple appliances, even when that command traverses resource package boundaries.

 ### Execution Action